 Simply put, Futures contracts can lead you to huge debts.
 While other traditional financial products, such as bonds and stocks, are associated with high-end risks, Futures undoubtedly generate high yields but even higher possibilities of extremely severe losses.
 Futures allow for significant leverage, meaning that a small margin deposit controls a large amount of the underlying asset.

-In essence, Futures expose investors to maximum risk, just possible to potentially lose all your money within the twinkle of your eye.
+Futures expose investors to maximum risk, potentially losing all their money within the twinkle of your eye.
 You have to put some money down when buying a Futures contract, and your rewards and costs aren’t established until such a contract expires.
 It is not until then that both involved parties discover their outcomes.
 What does this infer?
 You have “almost zero” control over your risk profile.

 Lastly, the Futures market is traded on a relatively thin volume, as not many people can afford to trade it.
 As a result, it is heavily prone to manipulation by hedge funds and other trading entities.
 You will often see a huge crash or weird price action, wondering what just happened, only to find out a month later it was manipulated by a firm under investigation.
 This really makes it difficult for the individual investor to be successful.